t-mart/aqueue/docs/index.rst

    ))
    SHELF.close()

-Otherwise, database inserts, manual file saving, etc are are fair game.
+Otherwise, database inserts (such as `sqlite3`), manual file saving, etc are are fair game.

 Other cool things
 =================